 ECSS-E-ST-20-07_0080213

-The measurement equipment shall be turned on and waited until it is stabilized.
+The measurement equipment shall be turned on and sufficient time allowed for its stabilisation.

 ECSS-E-ST-20-07_0080214

 The following procedure shall be performed using the calibration setup for verification of levels.

 Set the signal source to a frequency of 1 kHz and adjust the output to provide a magnetic flux density of 110 dBpT as determined by the reading obtained on measurement receiver A and the relationship given in 5.4.10.2a.3(d).